Code-Institute-Submissions/kind-soul-yoga/README.md

 #### New users

-1. I have a moderate interest in yoga and I would like to improve my practice by attending one of Sarah's group sessions.
+A. I have a moderate interest in yoga and I would like to improve my practice by attending one of Sarah's group sessions.

-2. I have a serious interest in yoga and I would like to improve my practice by booking a 1-2-1 tutoring session with Sarah.
+B. I have a serious interest in yoga and I would like to improve my practice by booking a 1-2-1 tutoring session with Sarah.

-3. I have seen Sarah and the Kind Soul Yoga brand on a social media platform and I would like to read about her lifestyle and her yoga tips.
+C. I have seen Sarah and the Kind Soul Yoga brand on a social media platform and I would like to read about her lifestyle and her yoga tips.

 #### Returning users

-1. I am a regular Kind Soul Yoga attendee and I would like to remind myself of the class schedule.
+A. I am a regular Kind Soul Yoga attendee and I would like to remind myself of the class schedule.

-2. I enjoyed one of Sarah's classes and I would like to donate some money.
+B. I enjoyed one of Sarah's classes and I would like to donate some money.

-3. I have enjoyed Sarah's blog posts before and I would like to check if she has posted any new articles.
+C. I have enjoyed Sarah's blog posts before and I would like to check if she has posted any new articles.

-4. I attended one of Sarah's classes and have a question about the routine she ran through.
+D. I attended one of Sarah's classes and have a question about the routine she ran through.
 I would like to contact her for more information.

 ## Design Process